Balance in Relationships: Connection, Autonomy, and Repair Without Shame

 "This doesn't feel good for me right now, and I want to talk about how we stay connected."

-A Closing Note
+A Closing Note On Balance In Relationships

 Balance in relationships is not about perfection.
-It’s about honesty, repair, and compassion—especially toward the parts of you that learned to survive in less-than-safe ways.
+It's about honesty, repair, and compassion — especially toward the parts of you that learned to survive in less-than-safe ways.

 If reading this brought up questions or tenderness, that matters.
-Support—individual or relational—can help you explore these patterns with care.
+Support — individual or relational — can help you explore these patterns with care.

 Griffin Oakley, MSCP, NCC, LMHC, LPC